-On Saturday, October 21, the National Archives Foundation will honor Tom Hanks for his powerful illumination of the American story through his vast body of work in film and television during the past four decades.
+On Saturday, October 21, the National Archives Foundation honored Tom Hanks for his powerful illumination of the American story through his vast body of work in film and television during the past four decades.
 From Apollo 13 to The Pacific, Hanks has trained his discerning eye on some of our nation’s most significant moments and made them relevant to a new generation and to the world.
 As an actor, director, and producer, Hanks continues to bring to life the American narrative through stories that might otherwise fade from our collective memory.
 In addition, through financial support to a variety of history-related causes, Hanks has shown in more ways than one his longstanding commitment to spreading the triumphant, as well as the challenging, lessons of American history.

 The Records of Achievement Award is an annual tribute given by the National Archives Foundation to individuals whose work has cultivated a broader national awareness of the history and identity of the United States through the use of original records.
 Through their work, recipients educate, enrich, and inspire a deeper appreciation of our country, its ideals and its aspirations.
 Previous recipients of the Foundation’s awards include: Ron Chernow, Thomas Kail, Lin-Manuel Miranda, Taylor Branch, Robert Edsel, Steven Spielberg, David M. Rubenstein, Ken Burns, Annette Gordon-Reed, and more.